-

 New York’s Cell Phone-Use & Texting-While-Driving Laws

 New York’s distracted driving laws generally prohibit all drivers from text messaging and talking on a handheld phone while driving.
-Read about the specifics of what the laws restrict and the penalties you'll face for a texting or cellphone ticket.
+Violations will result in fines and traffic violation points.

 -